 MedBiquitous is committed to the standards process adhering to the ANSI Essential Requirements.
-An element of our roadmap forward includes revisiting ANSI accreditation and how to thoughtfully approach that endeavor.
+An element of our roadmap forward includes ANSI accreditation and how to thoughtfully approach that endeavor.

 What is the policy on submitting ideas and feedback on MedBiquitous standards?